Skip to main content

 4. Test error cases and limits

-5. Understand how the SDK works
+5. Understand how the SDK actually works

 6. Then design your production integration based on what you learned